 "What can I say?” exclaims Foster.
 “It says it in the name!
-Beautiful smokey tender brisket, pork ribs, brisket spring rolls with a selection of the house BBQ sauces to dip in, house-brined pickles [and] cornbread that’s just like my grandma’s.
+Beautiful smokey tender brisket, pork ribs, fried chicken, brisket spring rolls with a selection of the house BBQ sauces to dip in, house-brined pickles [and] cornbread that’s just like my grandma’s.
 The staff always remembers your name and your drink.
 My poison of choice is the Smoked Negroni.
 Hay-smoked meats and smoked cocktails—what a combo.”

 Foster is also a regular at Blue Label Pizza, a restaurant he calls “the most consistent joint on the island.”
 Although it errs on the pricey side, it’s no ordinary slice.
-It’s the (self-proclaimed) best pizza in Singapore, with dough made from long-fermented sourdough and inventive topping combos like the Summer In San Sebastian pie, which comes with chorizo ragu, Hokkaido octopus, Espelette chili and aioli.
+It’s the (self-proclaimed) best pizza in Singapore, with dough made from long-fermented sourdough and inventive topping combos like the Summer In San Sebastian pie, which comes with chorizo ragu, Hokkaido octopus, Espelette chilli and aioli.

 An entrepôt indeed.